arnaldorocha/arnaldorocha/README.md

   </p>
   <p
   <p>
-  I often read manga; I like to play on the computer; I enjoy the superhero movies; I'm a drummer;  I'm married; I love technology ; I'm graduating with a degree in engineering.
+  I often read manga; I like to play on the computer; I enjoy the superhero movies; I'm a drummer;  I'm married; I love technology ; I'm graduating with a degree in computer engineering.